shinziling/CollegeNote/content/Stuff/Git.md

 ## Branching

 Branching is of most utmost importance when it comes to git.
-Generally, we do not want to make changes directly to the main(sometimes called master) branch, so we would create a new branch off of the main branch or do a fork(covered later).
+Generally, we do not want to make changes directly to the main(sometimes called master) branch since that branch will contain our most stable builds and deployment-ready build.
+So we would create a new branch off of the main branch or do a fork(covered later).
 The new branch will be based off of the latest commit that has been made to the main branch at the time the new branch was create; in other words you can have multiple branches off of the main branch at different commit history.
 - This allows us to make any changes we want without modifying the content within main/master branch.
 	- Useful when we want test a new feature we would like to implement to the main branch.
 	- And when we want to implement those feature to the main/master branch we can just do a merge.